 2 Commonly used drugs that are no longer covered may not apply to all strengths/formulations.
 Third-party brand names are the property of their respective owners.
 Drugs that have not received U.S. Food and Drug Administration (FDA) approval are not covered.
 Some benefit plans may have preventive drug benefits.
 This means you may pay a lower cost, as low as $0, for preventive care drugs.
 If your plan has preventive drug benefits, and coverage for your prescription changes, the amount you pay under the preventive drug benefit may also change.
 Some drugs may be covered under your medical plan instead of your pharmacy benefits.

-3 The preferred pharmacy network pricing isn't available for 100% cost-sharing plans or HMO plans.
+3 The preferred pharmacy network pricing isn't available for 100% cost-sharing plans.